danieloi/blog-mayowa-me/content/blog/2019-07-29-the-proverbs-of-mayowa/index.md

 description: To build a society inundated with pleasantness and peace
 ---

-The proverbs of Mayowa
+The proverbs of Mayowa,
-Spreader of the Gospel
 Son of God
-King of the Earth

 When people sell things at variable prices they don’t consider the mental overhead of bargaining.